How to compare BT TV packages

 Once you’ve chosen a BT TV package, all you need to do is click the blue ‘see deal’ button.
 This will take you to the BT website where you can complete your order.
 BT will inform your current provider that you are leaving – there is no need for you to make the call – unless you are moving from Virgin Media.

 If you’re still within contract with your current TV, broadband and phone provider, you may have to pay early termination fees to switch to BT, so it’s best to wait until your current contract is up before changing provider.

 Six essential questions before you buy

-- Can I commit to a 12 month minimum term?
+- Can I commit to a 12-month contract?

-- Can I get at least 2Mbps BT broadband?
+- Can I get at least 2Mbps broadband?

 - Can I pay by Direct Debit?